seanox/virtual-environment/settings/README.md

 The settings are implemented in such a way that the program can be started with new values at any time.
-To ensure that the change still works after the first replacement, the program creates reusable copies of the files as templates (end with #), where the placeholders still remain included.
-If there is no template it will be created from the current file.
+To ensure that the change still works after the first replacement, the program creates reusable copies of the files as templates (end with settings), where the placeholders still remain included.
+If there is no template or the template is older than the original, then a new template is created.

 Only known placeholders are replaced, unknown ones remain.